artontray/screenshot-frontend/README.md

 ## Error pages

-Custom Error Pages were designed to enhance the user's experience by providing them with additional details about the error encountered and offering helpful buttons to navigate them back to the website.
+Custom Error Pages were designed to enhance the user's experience by providing them a button to navigate them back to the website.

-For security purpose, All errors have been treated as a 404 error when is about displaying the error to the User.
-In fact, an 403 Access forbiden can give a critical details to the user meaning that it confirm that the data is existing but with no access, thats means the user can try to reach this data within an other way.
-Displaying 404 all errors are treated as not existing which give no extra information to the user.
+To ensure the security of the system, all errors are handled as a 404 error when they are displayed to the user.
+This means that even if the error is actually a 403 Access Forbidden error, it will still be displayed as a 404 error.
+This is because displaying a 403 error could provide critical information to the user, confirming the existence of data that they do not have access to.
+By displaying all errors as 404 errors, no additional information is provided to the user, making the system more secure.

 ```